emcangi/bluejay/README.md

 ## Getting help and contributing

-This model was developed as part of Eryn's PhD, and I am not a professional software developer.
+This model was developed as part of my (Eryn's) PhD, and I am not a professional software developer.
 If you require any help in using the model, encounter bugs, or would like to contribute, please open a Github issue.

 ## License